 Format and create documents, use forms and templates, create and print labels and check spelling.

 Create spreadsheets and tables, set up formulas and functions and conduct data analysis and validation.

 Create and format presentations and templates, insert hyperlinks, embed media from other applications, and create interactive slideshows.

-Standard Job-Based: Choose from over 600 tests designed for job titles such as Financial Analyst, Financial Assistant, Market Research Manager, Microsoft Dynamics CRM Consultant, and Office Manager.
+Standard Job-Based Tests: Choose from over 600 tests designed for job titles such as Financial Analyst, Financial Assistant, Market Research Manager, Microsoft Dynamics CRM Consultant, and Office Manager.

-Standard Subject-Based: Select from 100’s of standard tests to thoroughly test someone’s knowledge of the subject for skills like Microsoft Office Word, Excel, Outlook, PowerPoint, OneNote, Visio, and more.
+Standard Subject-Based Tests: Select from 100’s of standard tests to thoroughly test someone’s knowledge of the subject for skills like Microsoft Office Word, Excel, Outlook, PowerPoint, OneNote, Visio, and more.

-Over 600 Modular Subjects: Generate a multi-subject test in seconds by handpicking your favorite topics from eSkill’s entire professional skills library beyond Microsoft Office Software.
+Customize From Over 600 Modular Subjects: Generate a multi-subject test in seconds by handpicking your favorite topics and questions from eSkill’s entire professional skills library beyond Microsoft Office Software.